plone/training/transmogrifier/blueprints.rst

 --------------------

 * Don't use `return`.
-  Iter code will end with a `continue`, but you also need to `yield item` to push it forward in the pipeline.
+  `__iter__` code will end with a `continue`, but you also need to `yield item` to push it forward in the pipeline.
   If you don't `yield item` at the very end or before a continue, the item will not get imported.
   Note that sometimes you don't want to import the item, in which case you can `continue` without the `yield`.
 * Always check that the key you are manipulating or accessing is present in the item.
-  For example, you can:
+  For example, you can bail out of the blueprint once it realizes the data it needs isn't there:

     path = item.get('_path')
     if not path:
         yield item
         continue
+    ...

 * If your step needs to manipulate an object in the site after the `constructor` has created it, you can get the object with the following code.